 86. Is your child ready for overnight camp?

-Overnight camps can make a huge impact on your child’s self-esteem and confidence—if they’re ready for the experience.
+Overnight camps can make a huge impact on your child's self-esteem and confidence—if they're ready for the experience.
 Kids who have a hard time spending nights away from home might need extra support to stay away for a week or more.
-Your camp should be able to give you a good understanding of what kids will do well staying overnight.
+Your prospective camp should be able to give you a good understanding of what types of personalities do well staying overnight, along with some tips to make for the best outcomes.

 87. Should you send your child to coed camp or an all-girls or all-boys option?